About

 • Please be careful that trees are not placed in an area with a private underground utility, such as an invisible dog fence, as Miss Utility cannot identify such private utilities.
 (Howard County is not responsible if a private utility is hit.)

-If the planting location conflicts with an underground utility as marked by Miss Utility, please move your marker to the closest safe location, at least 18 inches from the marked line.
-If our contractors do not deem an area safe due to proximity to a marked underground utility or otherwise they will plant as close as possible to the existing marker.
+If the planting location conflicts with an underground utility as marked by Miss Utility, please move your marker to the closest safe location (at least 18 inches from the marked line).
+If our contractors do not deem an area safe due to proximity to a marked underground utility or otherwise, they will plant as close to the existing marker as possible.

 Title